A topic from the subject of Experimentation in Chemistry.

 Discussion

-The iodine clock reaction is a complex reaction that involves multiple steps.
-The overall reaction can be written as follows:
+The iodine clock reaction is a complex reaction involving multiple steps.
+A simplified representation of the overall reaction is:

 Significance